-- 3. Creating an online library for consumers and their carers, family and friends at www.supercro.com; and - 4.
+- 3. Creating an online library for consumers and their carers, family and friends at www.recovery-box.com; and other social media the committee chooses to use - 4.
 Creating a public museum which is focused on the development and history of Consumer Run Organisations.